Hellocoded/axi-spi/README.md

 # axi-spi
 axi spi ip
 just do it!!!!!!!!!!!!!!!!!!!!!!!!!!
-maybe you will get some ides from this
+maybe you will get some ideas from this